associatedpress/harvester/README.md

 ## Releasing

-Once a new version of the project is ready to be released, you can build a new Docker image of the project and publish it to our internal Artifactory by
+Once a new version of the project is ready to be released, you can build a new Docker image of the project and publish it to an internal Artifactory by
 running:

 ```